About the Conference

 The Annual Meeting was co-chaired by Committee of 100 members X. Rick Niu, Chien Chung (Didi) Pei, and Peter Young, who led the planning committee and the staff in the organization of the 2019 event.

 The 30th Anniversary events started with the Awards Gala Dinner on April 5.
-The Gala featured C100 member Alice Young, Founder of Alice Young Advisory LLC, as the Master of Ceremonies.
+The Gala featured Committee of 100 member Alice Young, Founder of Alice Young Advisory LLC, as the Master of Ceremonies.

-C100 Chairman H. Roger Wang kicked off the Gala by looking to the future evolution of U.S.-China relations and the underlying role C100 will play.
-“C100 is in a very special position to serve as a trusted bridge and provide our understanding of our 30 years of work in this area for how the U.S. and China can build a more positive and constructive future,” he said.
+Committee of 100 Chairman H. Roger Wang kicked off the Gala by looking to the future evolution of U.S.-China relations and the underlying role Committee of 100 will play.
+“Committee of 100 is in a very special position to serve as a trusted bridge and provide our understanding of our 30 years of work in this area for how the U.S. and China can build a more positive and constructive future,” he said.
 “The work is going to be challenging but I truly believe that these two great nations, two great countries, and two great peoples will find a way to come out with a cooperative and collaborative resolution to face this new challenge.”

 Ambassador Huang Ping, Consul General of the People’s Republic of China in New York, noted that even as trade, economic, and people-to-people exchanges are in full swing, there are growing misgivings about China’s national policy and long-term strategic intentions.
 Ambassador Huang concluded, “Frankly speaking, these opinions have lost sight of how much China and the U.S. have benefitted from each other’s development, and how much they can achieve together by a shared vision and a common responsibility.”

-Congresswoman Grace Meng, U.S. Representative to New York’s 6th District, commented, “Thank you [C100] so much for the incredible work that you do.
+Congresswoman Grace Meng, U.S. Representative to New York’s 6th District, commented, “Thank you [Committee of 100] so much for the incredible work that you do.
 Asian Americans are still constantly underrepresented in so many fields and major decision making tables, but we are making progress and that is thanks to so many of you here today.”

 In celebration of its 30th Anniversary, C100 recognized five Governors, Yo-Yo Ma, I.M.
 Pei, Henry S. Tang, Oscar Tang, and Shirley Young, for their vision when they co-founded the Committee of 100.